CouchPotato/CouchPotatoV1/README.md

 Movie Manager
 =====

-*This is my first Python app, so the it WILL contain lots of bugs and crappy code.*
+*This is my first Python app, so it WILL contain lots of bugs and crappy code.*

 Movie Manager (MM) is an automatic NZB downloader.
 You can keep a "movies I want"-list and it will search for NZBs of these movies every X minutes.
 Once a movie is found, it will send it to SABnzbd.